tongalumina/bioc4010/tut3/README.md

 # Tutorial 3: Sequence Alignment and Advanced BLAST
 Make sure you run the `setup.sh` file under `~/bioc4010` folder to fix a bug.
 The following instructions assume you are in the `~/bioc4010/tut3` folder.
+The `setup.sh` script also create a symbolic link under `tut3` folder to the Windows `Downloads` folder.
+You can copy the output results from the programs to the `Downloads` folder so that you can upload to websites.

 ## PDB Search
 Search in [RCSB PDB website](https://www.rcsb.org/) for "lopinavir" and "ritonavir", and find out: